puppetlabs/puppetlabs-vsphere/README.md

 ## Installing the vSphere module

 The following are *dependencies* of the module.
 Install these on the system which you configure the module on.
-For example, in a master-agent setup, install the dependencies on the agent.
+For example, in a server-agent setup, install the dependencies on the agent.

 ### On Debian 7 and 8, Ubuntu 14.04 LTS, and similar